 The addictive potential of lean is reasonably high.
 All opioids carry a high risk of dependency, and many believe the current opioid crisis originated in the misuse of legally prescribed painkillers like codeine.

 Opioids contribute to addiction because they activate the brain’s reward center and send an influx of dopamine to its receptors.
-This means that, after consuming opioids, your body produces the chemical and physical reactions that generate cravings and cause you to seek repeated use.
+This means that after consuming opioids, your body produces the chemical and physical reactions that generate cravings, causing you to seek repeated use.
+The more a person uses an opioid-based substance, the more tolerance they build up and the more substance they need to achieve the same effects.

 Several key signs point to potential physical and psychological dependence on codeine cough syrup.
 Some of these indicators of addiction may include: